krestfield/docs/ezsign/payshield_tls_configuration.md

 #### Step 2: Issuing a server side certificate from this CSR

-You can follow the [payShield TLS Host Port V3_5-6-23](https://krestfield.s3.eu-west-2.amazonaws.com/support/ezsign/payshield/payShield%20TLS%20Host%20Port%20V3_5-6-23.pdf) guide to create an openSSL CA but we created a Root CA in certdog and configured a Cert Issuer (that included this CA and a client/server SSL profile).
+You can follow the **payShield TLS Host Port V3_5-6-23.pdf** guide to create an openSSL CA but we created a Root CA in certdog and configured a Cert Issuer (that included this CA and a client/server SSL profile).

 The CSR generated above was then issued from this Root CA and named **payshield1.crt**.